Maharlika Pilipinas Basketball League: 2026–present: New leadership and EASL partnership

-On November 7, 2023, the league launched its social arm, the MPBL Kalinga, with the goal of providing medical assistance to MPBL players, former and current, as well as league officials and staff.
-In October 2024, a party-list sharing the same acronym, the Maharlikang Pilipino sa Bagong Lipunan party-list, was created in an effort to extend their grassroots program into other sports.
+In January 2026, the league had its first major leadership change since starting play in 2018, with Kenneth Duremdes becoming MPBL president with Emmerson Oreta succeeding him as the league's third commissioner.
+The league contracted to 28 teams at the start of the season.

+In April 2024, the league began exploring the possibility of joining the East Asia Super League.
+However, this was later refuted by EASL CEO Henry Kerins in October that year, stating that "there were no exploratory talks" while also sharing his respect for the league.
+Despite that, two years later on August 19, 2026, the MPBL became the EASL's new partner league in the Philippines for at least the 2026–27 EASL season.
+The league would be sending its most recent champions to compete.

 Title sponsorship deals

 In December 2019, Chooks-to-Go of Bounty Agro Ventures became the league's first title sponsor.
 The deal was initially set to last for five years (until December 2024), but only lasted until the 2021 Invitational.
 Sports betting platform OKBet, succeeded Chooks-to-Go as the league's new title sponsor in 2022 and continued into 2023.
-In 2025, the league signed a new title sponsorship deal with gambling company 1xbet, which supposed to last until 2026, however the sponsorship was eventually pulled out mid-season.
+In 2025, the league signed a new title sponsorship deal with gambling company 1xbet, which supposed to last until 2026, however the sponsorship was eventually pulled out mid-season and be replaced with 747 Live during the 2025 Playoffs and all the way to the 2025 National Finals.
+In 2026, MPBL partners with SportsPlus as its latest title sponsor.

-Game-fixing issue
+Game-fixing controversies

 The league has been noted for its game-fixing problem, which has been one of its long-standing issues.
 The league began cracking down on game-fixing ahead of the 2019–20 season, a season that went on to have multiple such cases.
 Ahead of the 2024 season, the league banned 47 players and officials who were allegedly involved in such acts.
 The league has also told team owners to exclude any players and coaches who are suspected to be involved in this issue.
+The 2026 season saw two teams have their seasons terminated mid-season with ties to game-fixing.
+The returning Iloilo United Royals had their franchise revoked on June 23 after management abandoned their obligations to compete, with the league also alleging that the team had been involved in game-fixing.
+The Bacolod Masskara had their season cancelled on July 30 and its players and coached banned following an investigation on their scoreless run in a game against Bulacan the day prior.